-Rory Cellan-Jones is the BBC Technology Correspondent.
+Rory Cellan-Jones is a Former BBC Technology Correspondent.

 Rory started his career with the BBC in 1981 as a researcher on ‘Look North’ in Leeds.